RossPaterson/advent-of-code/2023/README.md

 ## [Day 9: Mirage Maintenance](https://adventofcode.com/2023/day/9) \*

-A little problem of integer sequences.
+A little problem of integer sequences, based on the method of finite differences.
 The two parts have very neat matching solutions using list functions that directly implement the description.
 The Reddit discussion mentions an even easier way to exploit the symmetry.

 ## [Day 10: Pipe Maze](https://adventofcode.com/2023/day/10) \*\*\*